-- 1) The Committee Chairman and Radiation Safety Officer are appointed by the President of the University. - 2) The Committee Chairman and the Radiation Safety Officer are individually listed by name in the University's radioactive materials license with the state of Georgia.
-Changing the person responsible for either of those roles requires an amendment to the license. - 3) Other members of the Committee are appointed by the Chairman in accordance with a majority vote of the Committee. - 4) The Committee membership will include: - faculty members who are knowledgeable in the use of radioactive materials or radiation producing devices - the UGA Radiation Safety Officer - a representative of the Procurement Department - representative(s) from other UGA departments or organizations involved with radiological safety or directly affected by radiation safety policy - other safety professionals at the discretion of the membership. - 4) Faculty members shall represent a minimum of one half of the voting membership of the committee.
+- 1) The Committee Chairman and Radiation Safety Officer are appointed by the President of the University. - 2) The Radiation Safety Officer is individually listed by name in the University's radioactive materials license with the state of Georgia.
+Changing the person responsible for that role requires an amendment to the license. - 3) Other members of the Committee are appointed by the Chairman in accordance with a majority vote of the Committee. - 4) The Committee membership will include: - faculty members who are knowledgeable in the use of radioactive materials or radiation producing devices - the UGA Radiation Safety Officer - a representative of the Procurement Department - representative(s) from other UGA departments or organizations involved with radiological safety or directly affected by radiation safety policy - other safety professionals at the discretion of the membership. - 5) Faculty members shall represent a minimum of one half of the voting membership of the committee.